Tenderly/tenderly-cli/README.md

 ### Export

-The `export` command is used for local transaction debugging.
+The `export` command can be used to access all of the tooling available at https://dashboard.tenderly.dev/ but for local transactions.
 ```
 tenderly export {{transaction_hash}}
 ```